 Exports of dual-use software from the EU to another third country

 The EU regime will continue largely unchanged.
 However, organisations will need a licence, issued by a remaining EU Member State, for exporting dual-use items from EU Member States to a non-EU country.
 An export licence issued in the UK will no longer be valid to export dual-use items from an EU member state.
-Where specific export approvals have been granted pre-Brexit to exporters for the export of software subject to export controls outside the EU, care will need to be taken post-Brexit that approvals have been given by the correct export authority.
+Where specific export approvals have been granted before the end of the transition period to exporters for the export of software subject to export controls outside the EU, care will need to be taken after the end of the transition period that approvals have been given by the correct export authority.

 Exports of dual-use software from the UK to the EU

-In the event of a no deal Brexit, the EU Dual-Use Regulation will be incorporated into UK law under the European Union (Withdrawal) Act 2018 (Retained EU Dual-Use Regulation).
+At the end of the transition period, the EU Dual-Use Regulation will be incorporated into UK law under the European Union (Withdrawal) Act 2018 (Retained EU Dual-Use Regulation).
 The Trade etc. in Dual-Use Items, Firearms and Torture etc Goods (Amendment) (EU Exit) Regulations 2019 will make amendments to the Retained EU Dual-Use Regulation so that it operates in a UK context post-Brexit.
-See also: LNB News 07/03/2019 62.

 Other amendments to legislation in the field of customs and in particular, in relation to export and other trade controls on military and dual-use goods are made by the Export Control (Amendment) (EU Exit) Regulations 2019, SI 2019/137.
 See: LNB News 01/02/2019 113.

-In order to deal with the export of dual-use items from the UK to the EU, the UK has issued an OGEL that will cover the export of all dual-use items (including encryption software) from the UK to the EU following Brexit.
+In order to deal with the export of dual-use items from the UK to the EU, the UK has issued an OGEL that will cover the export of all dual-use items (including encryption software) from the UK to the EU from the end of the transition period.
 Details of the registration process for the use of the OGEL are set out below.
 The OGEL has conditions and does not apply if the exporter is aware that the dual-use item is intended to be use in certain weapons systems.
 The exporter must include a note on the items that the items are being exported under the OGEL (unless the export is by means of electronic media) and records must be kept of each export under the OGEL.
 See also the UK government’s guidance Exporting controlled goods after EU exit.

 Details of the registration arrangements required for the use of the UK to EU OGEL are set out in the section below headed ‘Applying to Use the UK to EU Open General Export Licence’.